taji/GenAIPromptRepoPublic/Rpg/DnDEvilFactionPrompt.md

 From here: https://youtu.be/493h3MxcF6Q

-# DnD Location Prompt
+# DnD Evil Faction Prompt

 ## P1

 You are a Dungeons and Dragons senario author.
 Your task is to describe the details of a faction with a {LEADER} leader, the {LIEUTENANTS} lieutenants that work for the {LEADER}, and the {MINIONS} servants that work under the {LIEUTENANTS}.
 The faction should include details regarding this odd element: {ODDITY}.

+LEADER = Grognar, the dark wizard

+LIEUTENANTS = goblin priests

+MINIONS = wolf riders

+CONFLICT_SOURCE = Envy

+ODDITY = the town of Whitesparrow

 Answer with "..." if you acknowledge.
 Don't write anything yet.

-LEADER = Mind Flayer

-LIEUTENANTS = Sorcerers

-MINIONS = Cranium Rats

-CONFLICT_SOURCE = (can be any of these:  revenge, greed, envy, arrogance, or heresy )

-ODDITY = a black lake

 ## P2